Skip to content

 • September 30, 2026: Microsoft Project Online goes dark.
 All data, projects, workflows, and access will be permanently inaccessible

 Microsoft is explicitly NOT offering a true cloud-native successor to Microsoft Project Online's portfolio and resource governance model.
+Project Online's foundation is built on SharePoint 2013 and legacy architecture that cannot support modern, AI-enabled capabilities.

-Microsoft's strategic shift is clear: consolidate on modern, cloud-native platforms—Planner (Premium), Power Platform, Microsoft 365 Copilot, and Project Manager Agent — none of which replicate Microsoft Project Online's enterprise PPM capabilities.
+Microsoft's strategic shift is clear: consolidate on modern, cloud-native platforms—Planner (Premium), Power Platform, Microsoft 365 Copilot, and Project Manager Agent—none of which replicate Microsoft Project Online's enterprise PPM capabilities.

 • Portfolio-level aggregation and prioritization